Fefe-Vernius/GPS-Memo/README.md

 - **Added a "Reset All Data" button** to the Settings page, clearing the saved entries and all notification settings at once.
 "Clear Log" still removes only the entries.
-- **App icon** for the launcher and the app store listing.
-- **Larger on-screen fonts** for the coordinate and status text.
-- **Lower power use.** The clock now refreshes once a minute instead of once a second, coordinates display to 4 decimals instead of 6, and the phone only sends an update when the position actually changes at that resolution.
-- **Fixed:** saved entries recorded the time of the last screen refresh rather than the moment SELECT was pressed, so timestamps could be up to a minute early.
-The exact press time is now captured, and entries keep full 6-decimal coordinates even though the watch displays 4.

 ### 1.0.0